 Do your homework while free-climbing a sheer cliff face.
 It's the only way to show colleges that you're committed.

 What Are the GPA Requirements for Your College Goals?

 General statistics are all well and good, but your GPA standards should really be determined by your individual college goals.You may not plan on applying to a college that provides concrete GPA requirements, but you can still estimate what it takes to get into the schools that interest you.

 The best way to do this is to Google “[name of college] PrepScholar admission requirements.”
 The first result should be a link to a page that lists admissions statistics for whatever school you chose.
 Before you look at the GPA statistics, notice the admissions rate.
 Any school that has an admission rate below 15% will be a reach no matter what GPA you have, so don’t assume that surpassing the average GPA guarantees you a spot.

 Let’s use UC Davis as an example.
-UC Davis has a 41% admission rate.
+UC Davis has a 39% admission rate.
 This means it’s probably safe to assume that you have a solid chance of getting in if your GPA is higher than the indicated average.
 It’s selective, but not in the most selective group of schools (we rate it as “moderately competitive”).
-The average GPA at UC Davis is a 3.99 according to the article.
-That’s almost a perfect 4.0 - but numbers can be deceptive!
+The average weighted GPA at UC Davis is 4.0 to 4.26 according to the article.
+That’s almost a perfect 4.0 — but numbers can be deceptive!